-In conclusion, my opinion is that if you are in a position where you’re just getting started and you’re not confident in the long term outlook of the business, then you should consider finding really good independent contractors or businesses to work with.
+In conclusion, our opinion is that if you are in a position where you’re just getting started and you’re not confident in the long-term outlook of the business then you should consider finding really good independent contractors or businesses to work with.

 On the other hand, if you have an extreme amount of confidence or investment in the long-term outlook of the business, you should consider finding W2 employees to work with instead.